 Romain A. Howick v.
-Department of Revenue (Wisconsin Tax Appeals Commission, March 14, 1977.)
-The taxpayer sold stocks he purchased prior to establishing his Wisconsin domicile.
-Stocks from 12 different companies were sold in 1970 and stocks from 3 additional companies were sold in 1973.
-Herein, it is recommended that advice be sought from the Department.
-Unless otherwise indicated, Tax Releases apply for all periods open to adjustment.
-All references to section numbers are to the Wisconsin Statutes unless otherwise noted.
-NOTE: Many of these were formerly distributed to Department personnel as sales tax memos
+Department of Revenue (Wisconsin Tax Appeals Commission, March 14, from the Department.
+Unless otherwise indicated, 1977.)
+The taxpayer sold stocks he purchased |Tax Releases apply for all periods open to adjustprior to establishing his Wisconsin domicile, Stocks from 12 different companies were sold in 1970 and stocks from 3 additional companies were sold in 1973.